ryanp543/portfolio/_pages/climber.md

 From here, a list of guiding functional requirements could be devised.
 While these weren't set in stone, they gave some metrics when it came to selecting things like motors, materials, and part dimensions.

-{% include gallery id="gallery2" caption="CLIMR Functional Requirements." %}
+{% include gallery id="gallery2" caption="CLIMR functional requirements." %}

 Spreadsheet of functional requirements can be found here: [Download Excel Document]({{ site.baseurl }}/assets/excel/Functional Requirements and Design Constraints.xlsx)